-The input field below Source range displays the file path with the file name and a proposed worksheet with a cell area.
-Here you have to adjust the desired cell range precisely.
-PlanMaker does not automatically extend the cell range to corresponding data records when importing from external files.
+The input field below Source range displays the file path with the file name and a proposed worksheet with a cell range.
+Here, you have to adjust the desired cell range precisely.
+PlanMaker does not automatically extend the cell range to contiguous data records when importing from external files.